 Climate change could have a number of impacts for this region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
-This projection is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
+This outcome is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.

 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures that could reduce navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
+Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the floating dock components.
+Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features, such as the strong arm, electrical conduit, and bank protection may need reinforcement to withstand higher levels of flood exposure.
+The floating dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts.
+However, these structures may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features, such as bank protection and cable anchoring system may need reinforcement to withstand higher levels of flood exposure.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.

-Pursuant to the proposed lease, the applicant acknowledges that the lease premises are located in an area that may be subject to effects of climate change, including sea-level rise.
+Pursuant to the proposed lease, the applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.